nikitavoloboev/data/docs/databases/blockchain/blockchain.md

 Blockchain is an [immutable linked list of hashes that uses some consensus system like proof of stake (or other methods) to decide which blocks (transactions or runnable code) are added next](https://www.youtube.com/playlist?list=PLEGCF-WLh2RLOHv_xUGLqRts_9JxrckiA).

-[Ethereum, Solana, Tezos & Avalanche are interesting blockchains](https://twitter.com/dabit3/status/1434279108872216577).
+[Solana](solana.md), [Tezos](tezos.md), [Monero](../../cryptocurrencies/monero.md) & [Avalanche](../../cryptocurrencies/avalanche.md) are interesting blockchains.
 In future they can let you [run web apps that run like protocols -- no company in the middle, just peer to peer networks](https://twitter.com/samecwilliams/status/1466460819508453383).
 In practice now, they are [mostly empty promises and lots of fraud](https://www.youtube.com/watch?v=YQ_xWvX1n9g).

 [You should not use a blockchain unless you critically need finality in a shared context with a lot of other financial applications like exchanges, stable coin providers.
 If you don't need that, don't use a blockchain.](https://youtu.be/35_rr8Vf-4k?t=27635)